 I grew up in a strong Catholic family in Omaha, NE.
 God blessed me with good parents and five active siblings.
 My mother and father made Mass and evening prayer an important part of our routine when I was growing up.
 During high school and college, I always had a feeling that I should go to church and pray, but my faith was superficial and did not impact my life.
 I was fortunate to get into the Alliance for Catholic Education (ACE) at the University of Notre Dame.
 I was sent to Pensacola Catholic High School in Florida to teach high school math and social studies.
-There were many great witness to authentic Catholic life there: my principal, local priests, and my coworkers.
+There were many great witnesses to authentic Catholic life there: my principal, local priests, and my coworkers.
 As a young man from Notre Dame, I was always sent on the class retreats and eventually I was asked to give testimonies about prayer and being Catholic.
 Preparing for these talks made me examine my own meager faith and I started asking bigger questions about myself and about Jesus Christ.
 Slowly, I started to understand that being Catholic was about a relationship with God and not just a series of tasks to accomplish.
 I also realized that following Christ could never be one of many things but had to be, whether I liked it or not, the most important part of my identity.
 I began to pray more, read spiritual books, and attend Mass more often.
 Ultimately, I asked the big question, “God, what do you want to do with my life?”

-I decided that MAYBE I should consider the priesthood or religious life.
-I moved back to Omaha and started working at the Catholic high school that I attended.
+I decided that maybe I should consider the priesthood or religious life.
+I moved back to Omaha and started working at the Catholic high school that I had attended.
 I prayed more but did not feel ready to make any big life decisions.
 Through the grace of God, Fr.
 Dominic Tran was celebrating Masses at my home parish, St. Leo’s, in Omaha during the summer of 2016.
 We talked after Mass one day and then had dinner a few times together.
 He told me about the Salesians and the life of St. John Bosco.
 I was enamored with St. John Bosco and his whole-hearted commitment to young people.
 I spent the summer of 2017 in Chicago at Camp Don Bosco and felt fulfilled living, praying, and working in that community.
 Ultimately, these were enough signs for me to take the next step to officially join the Salesians.
 I thank God for placing so many people in my life to steer this stubborn young man into the direction of religious life with the Salesians.

 During my first year (as a candidate), I taught American History at Don Bosco Prep in Ramsey, NJ.
-This was a rewarding experience because I got to see a Salesian school first hand.
-During my pre-novitiate year, I stayed in Ramsey to take classes focused on Salesian spirituality, the Old Testament, the Catechism and human formation.
-Additionally, I was able to help around the school – taking students to a soup kitchen each week, coaching cross country, and directing traffic in the morning.
+This was a rewarding experience because I got to see a Salesian school firsthand.
+During my pre-novitiate year, I stayed in Ramsey to take classes focused on Salesian spirituality, the Old Testament, the Catechism, and human formation.
+Additionally, I was able to help around the school—taking students to a soup kitchen each week, coaching cross country, and directing traffic in the morning.